varphi-lang/varphi-devkit/README.md

 Represents a single transition rule with attributes:
 - `if_state: str` - Current state
-- `if_condition: VarphiTapeCharacter` - Current tape character
+- `if_character: VarphiTapeCharacter` - Current tape character
 - `then_state: str` - Next state
 - `then_character: VarphiTapeCharacter` - Character to write
 - `then_direction: VarphiHeadDirection` - Head movement direction